ethhub-io/ethhub/ethereum-roadmap/serenity-phases/eth2-teams/pegasys.md

 ## Implementation Details

-The PegaSys team are building out an Ethereum 2.0 client in the Java programming language called Pantheon.
+The PegaSys team are building Pantheon - an enterprise-ready Ethereum 2.0 client written in the Java programming language.

 ## Resources:
 * [Website](https://pegasys.tech/)